Waikato Taniwha rau, He piko he taniwha, he piko he taniwha, he piko he taniwha!

 Alongside Nui Fransen, Rora, Della Nathan and Cathy she became recognised as wahine toa.
 She also assisted with the introduction of flax weaving and preservation within the region.

-Many Training Opportunities , or TOPS, courses were held through Maiawhitia.
+Many Training Opportunities , or what were then known as TOPS, courses were held through Maiawhitia.
 All of these wahine (Nui, Rora, Della, Cathy and Rangi) recognised a need for the survival, use and implementation of Te Reo Māori.
-Hence Rangi continued her mātauranga as a kaiāwhina of Te Reo Māori alongside Whaea Della Nathan and furthered this higher learning at Waikato Polytechnic.
+Hence Rangi continued her mātauranga as a kaiāwhina of Te Reo Māori alongside Whaea Della Nathan and furthered this higher learning at Waikato Polytechnic (now Wintec).
 Through this learning pathway and Te Ataarangi, she established a foundation as a Kaiako of Te Reo Māori.

-In 2006 Rangi received her B.M.I.T at Tūrangawaewae Marae, Ngaruawahia and, in 2009, she received her whakapakari tohu, which is a recognised award given to people who display dedication and commitment to Te Kōhanga Reo.
-This was also featured in the Nelson Mail at the time.1 By this time Whaea Rangitahi Hanigan was a well known driving force, educator and champion for Te Reo Māori both nationally and locally.
+In 2006 Rangi received her Bachelors qualification at Tūrangawaewae Marae, Ngaruawahia and, in 2009, she received her whakapakari tohu, which is a recognised award given to people who display dedication and commitment to Te Kōhanga Reo.
+This was also featured in the Nelson Mail at the time.1 By this time, Whaea Rangitahi Hanigan was a well known driving force, educator and champion for Te Reo Māori both nationally and locally.

 Sadly, Rangi died on 30 July 2009.